BMW May Be First To Go

 Tesla Is Growing, Fast.

-Although Tesla has primarily focused on the United States thus far, its international revenue is growing by triple digits:
+Although Tesla has primarily focused on the United States thus far, its international revenue is growing by triple-digits:

 With rumors indicating that Tesla is looking to start production in China and Europe, in addition to multiplying its production in the United States, it is reasonable to expect that the unfavorable sales trend BMW has so far experienced in Americas will accelerate and soon spread to other regions.